shellhue/Cifar10/README.md

 ## Predict with c++
 I haven’t finished this.
 But i know how to do it.
 Just follow [caffe2_cpp_tutorial](https://github.com/leonardvandriel/caffe2_cpp_tutorial), and then change the `pretrained.cc` in dir `/src/caffe2/binaries/` to use the `onnx-init-20.pb onnx-predict-20.pb`  files.
-But unfortunately, it is hard to make `caffe2_cpp_tutorial`run.
-I find that i have to install `caffe` by building the source which is very slow.
+Unfortunately, it is hard to make `caffe2_cpp_tutorial`run.
+I find that installing `caffe` by building the source is needed, but the installation is very slow.
+And i have no time!!